its-niceferrari/item-manage/README.md

 4. Expand/Collapse Categories – Keep your workspace organized.

 ## Known Issues
-- When adding an item on macOS, applications in the /Applications folder cannot be selected using the file picker due to system restrictions.
+- When adding an item in macOS, system applications cannot be selected using the file picker.
 To add them, manually enter the file path into the text box.